Matlawton/coder-academy-t2a2/README.md

 ## R17 Describe your projects models in terms of the relationships (active record associations) they have with each other

 Relating to the MVP submitted, below you can see my Product model, this model allows me to create the belongs_to relationship to my Users model by using `belongs_to :user` which means for each product listed, there must be one user.
-This model also has a relationship to the active record such that each product listed must have one picture attached to the listing by using the command `has_one_attached :picture`
+This model also has a relationship to the active record such that each product listed must have one picture attached to the listing by using the command `has_one_attached :picture`.
+To create and execute this has_one attached :picture function I used Amazon Web Services, S3 Bucket.

                 class Product < ApplicationRecord
                     validates :name, presence: true, length: { minimum: 2 }